iagoleal/iagoleal.github.io/content/posts/void-install.md

     dd if=/dev/urandom of=/media/usb/keyfile bs=4096 count=1

-Now add it to the LUKS encrypted partiton.
+Now add it to the LUKS encrypted partition with

     cryptsetup luksAddKey /dev/nvme0n1p2 /media/sd128/keyfile